- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 Causes of tooth infection

-When bacteria begins to attack blood vessels, nerves, and connective tissue of a tooth, an abscess forms.
-This area is known as the pulp.
+When bacteria begin to attack blood vessels, nerves, and connective tissue of a tooth, an abscess forms, this area is known as the pulp.

-The infection usually begins as a cavity that is left untreated.
+The infection typically begins as a cavity that remains untreated.
 The bacteria can also enter through a chip or crack in the tooth.

 The most common causes include: